pragneshanekal/sample-repo/README.md

 # LangGraph PDF-Based RAG Agent

 ## Project Description
-The **LangGraph PDF-Based RAG Agent** is a local application designed to assist users in retrieving information from PDF documents.
-By leveraging semantic embedding generation and contextual response generation, this agent allows users to upload PDF files, query them using natural language, and receive informative responses that cite the sources of the information.
+The LangGraph PDF-Based RAG Agent is a local application designed to assist users in retrieving information from PDF documents.
+By leveraging semantic search and contextual response generation, this agent allows users to upload PDFs, query them using natural language, and receive informative responses with proper citations.
+This project addresses the challenge of efficiently extracting relevant information from large volumes of PDF documents, making it easier for users to find the information they need.

-### Key Features
+## Key Features
-- **PDF Loading and Processing**: Users can upload and process PDF documents from their local storage.
+- **PDF Loading and Processing**: Users can upload and process multiple PDF documents.
-- **Semantic Embedding Generation**: The agent generates and stores embeddings locally for efficient reuse, avoiding the need for reprocessing.
+- **Semantic Embedding Generation**: Efficiently generates and stores embeddings for quick retrieval.
-- **Semantic Search**: A semantic search index is built using the embeddings, enabling natural language queries to retrieve relevant passages from the PDFs.
+- **Semantic Search**: Enables natural language queries to find relevant passages in the PDFs.
-- **Contextual Response Generation**: The agent combines retrieved passages with language model capabilities to generate clear and informative responses, citing sources including the PDF file name and page number.
+- **Contextual Response Generation**: Combines retrieved passages with language model capabilities to provide clear and informative answers, including citations.

 ## Code Structure

 ```
-.
+project-root/
+│
 ├── frontend.py          # Streamlit frontend for user interaction
-└── backend.py          # Backend logic for processing PDFs and generating responses
+├── backend.py           # Backend logic for processing PDFs and generating responses
+├── requirements.txt     # List of dependencies required for the project
+└── README.md            # Project documentation

 ```

-### Key Files
+### Key Files and Modules
-- **frontend.py**: This file contains the Streamlit application that allows users to upload PDF documents, enter queries, and view responses.
+- **frontend.py**: Contains the Streamlit application code for user interface, including file upload and query input.
-- **backend.py**: This file implements the core logic of the PDF RAG agent, including PDF processing, embedding generation, semantic search, and response generation.
+- **backend.py**: Implements the `PDFRagAgent` class, which handles PDF processing, embedding generation, semantic search, and response generation.
+- **requirements.txt**: Lists all the necessary Python packages to run the application.

 ## Setup and Installation

 ### Prerequisites
 - Python 3.7 or higher
-- An OpenAI API key (for using OpenAI models)
+- An OpenAI API key (for using OpenAI\'s language models)

 ### Installation Steps
 1. **Clone the repository**: